protocol/research-website/archetypes/publications/index.md

 # Zero or more of the groups in content/research/groups (should match author membership)
 research_groups:
   -

+# Publication pdf, should be in the same folder
+# No need to fill this out; just name the file the same as the folder
+#resources:
+#  - src: publication-source.pdf

 # Not generally used
 # featured: false